EmirhanYldz/gramer-error-correction-lab/readme.md

 # Grammar Error Correction with FLAN-T5 Models

 This repository contains implementations and experiments for grammar error correction using FLAN-T5 models.
-The project focuses on fine-tuning FLAN-T5 models for grammatical error correction and includes an optimized version using ONNX Runtime for faster inference.
+The project focuses on fine-tuning FLAN-T5 models for grammatical error correction.

 ## Models